enricca/champions_sim/README.md

 - Explore data augmentation techniques for upsampling.
 - Enhancing Aesthetics:

-Improve the visual design and user interface of the application.
+Improve Flask App:

-Advanced Probability Calculations:
+- Improve the visual design and user interface of the application.

-Calculate the probability of a team winning multiple championships by using compound probability methods.
+- Advanced Probability Calculations: Calculate the probability of a team winning multiple championships by using compound probability methods.